 Civility and Author Standards

-6. High standards of civility are expected in any review or responses to reviews.
-Please refer to the ASO Standards for Authors, which are applicable to all reviews and commentaries.
+High standards of civility are expected in any review or responses to reviews.
+Please refer to the ASO Standards for Authors, which include our Netiquette standards and which are applicable to all reviews and commentaries.

 Destination of material